puristajs/purista/website/doc/handbook/6_integrations/temporal_and_purista/index.md

 However, every masterpiece needs a guiding hand, especially when it comes to managing time-based tasks or handling long-running processes.
 This is where Temporal steps onto the stage.

-Temporal is more than just software—it's a powerful tool that allows you to define, run, and observe your application's workflows as elegant lines of code.
+Temporal is more than just software — it's a powerful tool that allows you to define, run, and observe your application's workflows as elegant lines of code.
 Think of it as the conductor orchestrating a symphony of functions.

 By combining the simplicity of PURISTA with the sophistication of Temporal, you can create truly remarkable applications.